pypeit/PypeIt/doc/skysub.rst

 This document describes how PypeIt performs sky subtraction.

-See :ref:`pypeit_par:SkySubPar Keywords` for the complete list of options related to sky subtraction.
+See :ref:`skysubpar` for the complete list of options related to sky subtraction.

 Global